SmokyBob/ESP32_Camper/README.md

   - For monitoring and command
 - BLE monitoring and control with notifications
   - For monitoring, commands and configuration
-  - UI via Offline Web App
+  - UI via Offline Web App at https://smokybob.github.io/ESP32_Camper/
 - Automate tasks
   - Open / Close vent at specific temperatures
   - Turn fan on / off at specific temperatures